Welcome to credit card 101.

-Most credit card companies use what is called a “Schumer box” (named after current New York Sen. Charles Schumer) to display certain credit card rates and fees.
+Most credit card companies use what’s called a “Schumer box” (named after current New York Sen. Charles Schumer) to display certain credit card rates and fees.

 Interest rates and charges

-- APR for balance transfers.
-The APR on balance transfer may be different than your purchase APR.
+- APR for balance transfers — The APR on balance transfers may be different than your purchase APR.

-- Penalty APR.
-A higher APR that can be applied to future balances if you make a late payment or your payment is returned.
-It may apply to current balances if you’re payment is 60 days late.
+- Penalty APR — A higher APR that can be applied to future balances if you make a late payment or your payment is returned.
+It may apply to current balances if your payment is 60 days late.

 Credit cards and scores can be complicated, and it’s easy to slip up when you’re new.
 Here are a few common credit card mistakes you should try to avoid.